kholia/OSX-KVM/notes.md

 This fix was found by Glnk2012 of https://www.tonymacx86.com/ site.

-Also tweaking the `SMBios.plist` file using `Chameleon Wizard` can help with App Store problems.
+Also tweaking the `smbios.plist` file using `Chameleon Wizard` can help with App Store problems.

 ### Enoch Bootloader